HipsterBrown/hipsterbrown.com/posts/musings/2021-05-21-from-stimulus-to-catalyst.md

 // Stimulus is a good idea for organizing JS sprinkles

+// Stimulus is an evolution of Backbone Views, while Catalyst is a revolution for hybrid components and interactive interfaces.

 // GitHub's catalyst is a custom elements helper library inspired by the Stimulus API while leveraging the native web platform.

 // Custom elements are more portable than stimulus controllers since they can be defined / registered individually